Mold and Moisture

 [/caption]

 2 more frames were removed with various degrees of moldiness on them.
 None of them as bad as the first one.
-This hive did not have a screened bottom board but instead had a slatted rack so my guess is that the moisture was staying in this hive even with the
+This hive did not have a screened bottom board but instead had a slatted rack so my guess is that the moisture was staying in this hive even with the moisture quilt box.
+Everything I have read states there must be an exchange of air through the hive to keep the moisture level down.
+I now am a firm believer of the power of the screened bottom board.

 [caption id="attachment_694" align="aligncenter" width="600" caption="varroa poop?"]